bitplane/bitplane.net/dev/python/texxd/index.md

 # texxd

-A hex editor built with Textual.
+A terminal hex editor built with Textual.

 ## Usage